Altitude training: Artificial altitude

 Altitude simulation systems have enabled protocols that do not suffer from the tension between better altitude physiology and more intense workouts.
 Such simulated altitude systems can be utilized closer to competition if necessary.

 In Finland, a scientist named Heikki Rusko has designed a "high-altitude house."
 The air inside the house, which is situated at sea level, is at normal pressure but modified to have a low concentration of oxygen, about 15.3% (below the 20.9% at sea level), which is roughly equivalent to the amount of oxygen available at the high altitudes often used for altitude training due to the reduced partial pressure of oxygen at altitude.
 Athletes live and sleep inside the house, but perform their training outside (at normal oxygen concentrations at 20.9%).
 Rusko's results show improvements of EPO and red-cell levels.

 Artificial altitude can also be used for hypoxic exercise, where athletes train in an altitude simulator which mimics the conditions a high altitude environment.
 Athletes are able to perform high intensity training at lower velocities and thus produce less stress on the musculoskeletal system.
 This is beneficial to an athlete who had a musculoskeletal injury and is unable to apply large amounts of stress during exercise which would normally be needed to generate high intensity cardiovascular training.
 Hypoxia exposure for the time of exercise alone is not sufficient to induce changes in hematologic parameters.
 Hematocrit and hemoglobin concentrations remain in general unchanged.
-There are a number of companies who provide altitude training system, most notably Hypoxico, Inc. who pioneered the artificial altitude training systems in the mid-1990s.
+There are a number of companies who provide altitude training systems, most notably Hypoxico, Inc. who pioneered the artificial altitude training systems in the mid-1990s.

 A South African scientist named Neil Stacey has proposed the opposite approach, using oxygen enrichment to provide a training environment with an oxygen partial pressure even higher than at sea level.
 This method is intended to increase training intensity.